Family Company That Builds Furniture with Salvaged Wood from Beetle Kills

 While entire mountainsides turn from green to rusty red and then to gray — the characteristic palette progression of a forest in beetle-borne decline — elm, ash, and walnut trees are also being attacked by pests and removed at increasing rates in communities such as Denver, Boulder, and Fort Collins.
 One Colorado woodworker has been working to give new life to the pest-pocked trees removed from urban forests in northern Colorado.

-Ryan Baldwin owns and operates Baldwin Custom Woodworking, a small sawmill and woodworking shop on the outskirts of Fort Collins.
+Ryan Baldwin owns and operates Baldwin Hardwoods, a small sawmill and woodworking shop on the outskirts of Fort Collins.
 Since 2008, he and his wife, Cara, have built the custom furniture company by salvaging the area’s damaged trees and transforming that salvaged wood into milled lumber for building projects and elegant custom furniture, cabinetry, and other products.

 Online Store Logo